 Our mission is to provide the highest quality patient care and to improve your mobility and quality of life.
 One of the ways in which we achieve these goals is by making you an active partner in your care.
 Please see the information below for how you, your friends and family, and your healthcare team can all play a vital role in providing you with the best care and the best outcomes.

 What is ambulatory surgery?

 Ambulatory surgery is also called outpatient surgery.
-It is designed as a service in which a patient arrives at the hospital or surgical center, has surgery, recovers, and usually goes home all in one day, without an overnight stay.
+It is designed as a service in which a patient arrives at the hospital or surgical center, has surgery, recovers, and usually goes home all in a relatively short time, without an overnight stay.
 Most of our patients spend a total of 5 hours with us before returning to the comfort of their homes.

 The anesthesiologists at the HSS ASC of Manhattan will play a vital role in your upcoming surgery, administering anesthesia to ensure your comfort and safety during your surgical procedure and entire HSS ASC stay.
 Your anesthesiologist will discuss with you your medical history and the anesthetic plan for your operation and recovery.
 After your surgery, your anesthesiologist will care for you in the recovery room and, in addition, your surgeon may consult an anesthesiologist from our acute pain team to treat your post-surgical pain.